Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “More Moondog” (1956): Sampled “Tugboat Tocatta” from 0:03 to 0:19, lending an avant-garde edge.
+- “More Moondog” (1956): Sampled “Tugboat Tocatta” from 0:03 to 0:19 — avant-garde percussion that edges the track toward something stranger.

-- “Love in C minor” by Cerrone (1977): Sampled “Love in C Minor” from 0:11 and throughout, infusing disco elements.
+- “Love in C minor” by Cerrone (1977): Sampled from 0:11 and throughout, bringing in the disco warmth that keeps the track from drifting too far.

 Track 6: “Electricity”